 Ron Waterman received his B.A. in Philosophy and his Juris Doctorate at the University of Montana.
 After law school, he was a law clerk to the Hon.
 W.J.
 Jameson in Billings.
 Following his clerkship, Ron worked at Gough, Shanahan, Johnson & Waterman as an associate and then partner from 1970 to 2015 and Hunt Law Firm from 2016 to 2019 before retiring in 2019.

-Together with Peter Neufeld, the co-founder of the Innocence Project, Waterman represented Jimmy Ray Bromgard in the civil litigation following his exoneration.
-At the time, there was no Montana Innocence Project, but after the Bromgard case, Peter worked with Dan Weinberg to set up MTIP.
-Waterman followed MTIP’s activities since the beginning; he joined the board in 2016 and was chair from 2018 to 2020.
+Together with Peter Neufeld, co-founder of the Innocence Project, Ron represented Jimmy Ray Bromgard in civil litigation following his exoneration.
+At the time, there was no Montana Innocence Project, but after that case, Peter worked with Dan Weinberg to set up MTIP.
+Ron followed MTIP’s activities since the beginning; he joined the board in 2016 and was chair from 2018 to 2020.